LorenzoGuideri/Tetris/README.md

 MILESTONE 2
 -----------------------------
 NEW FUNCTIONS:
 - SCORE-TO-IMAGE FUNCTION
-       takes a Score and turns it into an Image
+  - takes a Score and turns it into an Image
 - DRAW FUNCTION
-       takes a WorldState and renders the background and the grid
+  - takes a WorldState and renders the background and the grid
 - TICK FUNCTION
-       takes a World-state and moves a Piece down every second
+  - takes a World-state and moves a Piece down every second
-     - AUXILIARY FUNCTIONS TO UPDATE WORLD-STATE DATA all take a world-state and a value and insert the new value in the world-state
+- AUXILIARY FUNCTIONS TO UPDATE WORLD-STATE DATA
+  - all take a world-state and a value and insert the new value in the world-state
     - should-quit
     - should-spawn
     - is-paused
     - falling-blocks
 - CAN-BLOCK-FALL?
 FUNCTION
-        takes a World-state, x and y coordinates and returns true if the Block (add1 y) at the coordinates x y in the Grid can fall
+  - akes a World-state, x and y coordinates and returns true if the Block (add1 y) at the coordinates x y in the Grid can fall
 - AUXILIARY FUNCTION: IS-BLOCK-EMPTY?